Bharal: Description

-These medium-sized caprids are 115 to 165 cm long along the head-and-body, with a tail of 10 to 20 cm.
-They stand 69 to 91 cm high at the shoulder.
-Body mass can range from 35 to 75 kg.
+The bharal is a medium-sized caprid measuring 115 to 165 cm long along the head-and-body, with 10 to 20 cm-long tail.
+It stands 69 to 91 cm high at the shoulder, and weighs around 35 to 75 kg.
 Males are slightly larger than females.
-Dense coat is slate grey in colour, sometimes with a bluish sheen.
-The underparts and backs of the legs are white, while the chest and fronts of the legs are black.
-Separating the grey back and white belly is a charcoal-colored stripe.
-The ears are small, and the bridge of the nose is dark.
-The horns are found in both sexes and are ridged on the upper surface.
-In males, they grow upwards, then turn sideways and curve backward, looking somewhat like an upside-down mustache.
+It has a dense fur that is slate grey in colour, sometimes with a bluish sheen.
+The underparts and backs of the legs are white, while the chest and front of the legs are black.
+A charcoal-colored stripe separates the grey back and white belly.
+The ears are small, with a dark bridge of the nose.
+Horns are found in both sexes and consist of shallow ridges on the upper surface.
+Males have larger horns, which diverge from each other moving upwards, before turning sideways and curving backwards towards the edges.
 They may grow to a length of 80 cm.
 In females, the horns are much shorter and straighter, growing up to 20 cm long.

+The dwarf blue sheep differs from the other members of the bharal family primarily in size, with adult males weighing around 35 kg, and with a less differentiated sexual dimorphism.
+The females are similar in size to its relatives.
+Its coat is steely grey with a silvery sheen, with darker general colouration than the other bharals, and the horns of the male are smaller, thinner and more upright, with no inward curl.